-However, what’s commendable is the direction it demonstrates.
-8-inch non-widescreen tablets like this will no longer be ‘non-canon’ third-party oddities, and that’s a very good thing.
-We don’t think it’ll take the Nexus 9 18 month to be topped for value, and the Samsung Galaxy Tab S 8.4 is already a fairly compelling alternative.
-But for a larger device, the Nexus 9 offers up a solid ‘go-to’ standard.
+What we do like is the direction in which the Nexus 9 is taking Google’s tablets.
+8-inch-plus non-widescreen tablets like this will no longer be small-brand oddities, and that’s a very good thing.
+We don’t think it’ll take the Nexus 9 18 months to be topped for value, and the Samsung Galaxy Tab S 8.4 is already a rather compelling alternative.
+But for a larger device, the Nexus 9 offers up a solid go-to standard.

 Watch our Nexus 9 video review

 The Nexus 9 sets itself up for criticism.
 Its style and shape are pretty similar to the iPad Air 2, a departure for the Nexus series.

 This in itself is a good move.
 Larger tablets feel a lot more natural when they adopt a less-widescreen aspect: both the Nexus 7 and Nexus 10 are 16:10 ratio, the Nexus 9 is 4:3.